songfd2018/MOOCs/README.md

 # Validity check for peer assessment schemes in MOOCs

 We offer a linear-time-complexity algorithm to quickly determine the validity of a given peer assessment scheme.
 Compared with an alternative approach, the speed of BFS-MOOCs accelerates over 1,000 times.
-At the same time, the disconnected submission communities can be identified by BFS-MOOCs.
+At the same time, the disconnected submission communities can be identified by BFS-MOOCs.
 The instructor can grade a small number of submissions in each disconnected community to turn the shared grading graph into a connected graph.
 Thus, BFS-MOOCs provides a strategy for the instructor to remedy an invalid observed assessment grid.
 The following steps will reproduce the results in our manuscript.

 ## Efficiency in validity check